apache/incubator-kie-kogito-runtimes/README.md

 * Do another sanity check.

-If everything is perfect (compiles, jenkins is all blue, sanity checks succeed and there is nothing to do about the failed unit tests):
+If everything is perfect (compiles, Jenkins is all blue, sanity checks succeed and there is nothing to do about the failed unit tests):

 * Define the version and adjust the sources accordingly: